The Ultimate Adventure

 The Ultimate Adventure is an album recorded by Chick Corea and released in 2006.

 Like his 2004 album To the Stars, The Ultimate Adventure is a musical tribute to the work of science fiction author and Scientology founder L. Ron Hubbard.
 The album draws heavily upon the rhythmic and melodic traditions of African, Spanish, and Arabian music.

-The Ultimate Adventure peaked number 7 in the Billboard Top Jazz albums and also won two Grammy awards in 2007 for Best Jazz Instrumental Performance (Individual or Group) and Best Instrumental Arrangement.
+The Ultimate Adventure peaked at number 7 in the Billboard Top Jazz albums and also won two Grammy awards in 2007 for Best Jazz Instrumental Performance (Individual or Group) and Best Instrumental Arrangement.